USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

     Overview of the Producer Module

-**Inputs to the Producer Module:** Policy Alternative inputs are used to calculate a compliance target for the producer (in Mg CO2) for a given analysis year using the provided attribute-based standards curve, vehicle regulatory class definitions, and assumed lifetime VMT for compliance.
+**Inputs to the Producer Module:** Policy Alternative inputs are used to calculate a compliance target for the producer (in Mg CO2) for a given analysis year using the provided attribute-based vehicle GHG targets, vehicle regulatory class definitions, and assumed lifetime VMT for compliance.
 Other policy inputs may define, for example, the credit lifetime for carry-forward and carry-back, or a floor on the minimum share of ZEV vehicles produced.

 Analysis context inputs and assumptions that the Producer Module uses define all factors, apart from the policies under evaluation, that influence the modeled producer decisions.
 Key factors include the vehicle costs and emissions for the technologies and vehicle attributes considered, and the producer constraints on pricing strategy and cross-subsidization.